 7. Risk Management Quality Assurance.

-You will need to have quality assurance procedures to ensure that your end product, whether meat or eggs are of good quality.
-These include vaccination on schedule, feeding the right feed, in the correct ratios and at the right time, disease control procedures and biosecurity, proper handling of feeds, chicken, equipment, and eggs.
+You will need to have quality assurance procedures to ensure that your end product, whether meat or eggs is of good quality.
+These include vaccination on schedule, feeding the right feed, in the correct ratios and at the right time, disease control procedures and biosecurity, and proper handling of feeds, chicken, equipment, and eggs.

 8. Marketing and Sales Plan.